Inspire girls to be active in STEM.

 Girls live and dream as unstoppable forces that say yes to the challenges of the future.

-Founded in a social entrepreneurship class at the University of Illinois Urbana-Champaign, four young women were empowered by the question "What bothers you?"
+Founded in a social entrepreneurship class at the University of Illinois at Urbana-Champaign, our Co-Founders, Julia Haried and Elizabeth Engele, were inspired by the question "What bothers you?"
 Motivated by their past experiences, MakerGirl was created to inspire young girls to pursue STEM fields through 3D printing sessions.

 “Why is that?” and “What can we do to change these issues?”

-From this inspiration, Engele, Haried, Sophie Li, and Emily Woodward created MakerGirl -- a mission driven program about more than 3D printing.
-MakerGirl seeks to inspire young girls to be active in Science, Technology, Engineering, and Math (STEM) and to continue to say “Yes!” to future challenges by offering design and 3D printing workshops.
+Engele and Haried created MakerGirl -- a mission driven organization about more than just 3D printing.
+MakerGirl inspires girls to be active in Science, Technology, Engineering, and Math (STEM) and encourages them to continue to say “Yes!” to future challenges through 3D printing workshops.

 The first MakerGirl session happened in November of 2014 with seven girls from the Champaign-Urbana community.
 Haried and Engele began building a team of talented students from across campus to lead the workshops and grow the organization.

 MakerGirl continues to run successful sessions throughout the school year.
 Led by university students, they partner with professors and student organizations on campus to bring STEM-related guest speakers and activities into their 3D printing workshops.